THE RISE OF HITLER

 Hitlers Early Years.
 The Making of a Tyrant

 Alois Schicklgruber was born in 1837 but changed his surname to Hitler in 1876 and married his second cousin Klara Pölzl on the 7th January 1885.
 Klara became Alois' third wife.
 Klara gave birth to her first child 'Gustav' in May 1885, and 'Ida' in September 1886.
-She then gave birth to 'Otto' in 1887 who died only after a few days.
+It was believed by historians that Klara gave birth to 'Otto' in 1887, but this wasn't the case, he was actually born after Adolf in 1892 and he died only after a few days.
 Gustav died of diphtheria in December 1887 and Ida died of the same illness in January 1888.

-Klara gave birth to 'Adolf' on 20 April 1889 in the small village of Braunau in Austria.
-His father Alois was by then a 52 year-old Austrian customs official.
+Klara gave birth to 'Adolf' on 20 April 1889 in the small village of Braunau am Inn in Austria.
+His father Alois was by then a 52-year-old Austrian customs official.
 His mother Klara, was still in her twenties when she gave birth to Adolf, and would always call her husband 'uncle'.
-Klara would go on and have two more children, Edmund born in 1894 but die in 1900, and 'Paula', was born in 1896 and lived until 1960.
+Klara would go on and have two more children, Edmund born in 1894 but who would die in 1900, and 'Paula', who was born in 1896 and lived until 1960.

 For the next two years the young Hitler spent his time reading German history and mythology.
 He also revelled in books on the American wild west.
 His only true desire at this stage of his life was to become a renowned artist

-In October 1907, he went to Vienna to make a start at his potential carreer even though his beloved mother was extremly ill with cancer.
+In October 1907, he went to Vienna to make a start at his potential career even though his beloved mother was extremely ill with cancer.

 In Vienna, he tried to gain access to the Fine Arts Academy but failed the admission examination.
 Hitler's pride took a serious knock, but later he retried, and again he failed.
-He was adviced to study architecture rather than trying to follow a career in fine arts but this meant going back to school and because he left school without graduating, he decided to ignore the advice.
+He was advised to study architecture rather than trying to follow a career in fine arts but he decided to ignore this advice.
 Hitler never got over being rejected by the Academy.

-It is belived by some that Hitler learnt to 'Jew hate' whilst he lived in Vienna, after listening to anti-Jewish speeches by the Mayor of Vienna, however there is no real evidence for this view, but the seeds of Jewish hatred of a minority group from which he could focus his anger and blame on, may well have been planted here.
-However this scapegoating never really materialised until after Germany's defeat in the First World War.
+It is believed by some that Hitler learnt to 'Jew hate' whilst he lived in Vienna, after listening to anti-Jewish speeches by the Mayor of Vienna, however there is no real evidence for this view, but the seeds of Jewish hatred of a minority group from which he could focus his anger and resentment on later on, may well have been planted here.
+Hitler's hatred of the Jews never really materialised until after Germany's defeat in the First World War.
 It was here in Vienna that he claimed that he began to despise the teachings of Karl Marx and started drifting towards the influences of the right-wing writer, Karl Lueger.
 He also alleged that his hatred for democracy also increased, whether any of these remarks are true, we will never really know, but his life prior to the war breaking out wasn't a happy one.

 Hitler quit Vienna in May 1913 and headed towards Munich, Germany.
 By now Hitler seemed to have always felt more German than Austrian.
 But in Munich he found no solace.
 Poverty and despair simply followed him there.

 Hitler was assigned to the 16th Bavarian Infantry (List Regiment) and soon found himself serving on the Western Front.
 Until 1916, he served as an orderly and then later as a dispatch bearer.
 Hitler was wounded twice whilst serving at the front.
 He was awarded the Iron Cross (Second Class) in 1914 and was given the Iron Cross (First Class) on 4 August 1918.
-Hitler recieved the Iron Cross (1st Class) award for delivering an important dispatch to a front line command post which was under under heavy artillery fire.
+Hitler received the Iron Cross (1st Class) award for delivering an important dispatch to a front-line command post which was under heavy artillery fire.
 Though in Nazi controlled history lessons, German school children would be given a more romantic version of events (that he captured of a group of French soldiers singlehandedly).
-Even though Hitler did well on the Front, he never was promoted above the rank of private first classo.
-However, later foreign historians would assume that Hitler had reached the rank of a corporal, however this isn't so.
+Even though Hitler did well on the Front, and it has been claimed on numerous occasions that he reached the rank of corporal, but this may not have been the case.

 Hitler Plays the Politician